 We use the church year because each season gives us a different perspective of how God established a relationship with us and calls us to discipleship in Jesus.

-Currently we are journeying in the Easter.
+Currently we are journeying in the Adv.

 We offer a number of experiences of Laying on of Hands and Anointing of Oil for Healing.
 A public Service of Healing is offered during the Easter season and on or near the day of remembering St. Luke in October.
 We also offer the laying on of hands and anointing of oil for healing following worship on the second Sunday of each month.
-Upon entering the hospital or when requested laying on of hands and anointing with oil is offered by our Pastor Larry.
+Upon entering the hospital or when requested laying on of hands and anointing with oil is offered by our Pastor E.

 To help you walk your Spiritual Path we offer Labyrinths to deepen your relationship with God.
 The two different labyrinths we offer are an indoor Santa Rosa Labyrinth and an outdoor Cretan Labyrinth.